 Boosting climate-friendly Technology

-- adapt proven technology for greenhouse gas reduction to the specific conditions in the target countries or
+- check if proven technology for greenhouse gas reduction can be adapted to the specific conditions in the target countries, or